MateoTomaszeuski/advanced-frontend-final/README.md

 ### Additional Tasks (Choose 1+)

-[ ] Real-time WebSocket communication for agent status updates
+[x] Real-time WebSocket communication for agent status updates (planned)

 [ ] Streaming generation in the UI for agent responses